 7. Image Dependence

 Visuals are eye-catching.
 They can quickly convey things that are difficult to get across with words alone.
-That being said, don’t build your email around images.
-Most clients have images disabled by default.
+Don’t build your email around images.
+Many clients have images disabled by default.
 There’s no guarantee your contact will ever even load the images in your email, so the message has to stand on its own.

 8. Rendering Issues